yuriever/Yurie-Math/Kernel/Usage.md

 * `#!wl gammaFrom` - expand everything to Gamma factors.

-* `#!wl gammaSeparate` - split a product into a list containing Gamma factors and the rests.
+* `#!wl gammaSeparate` - split a product into Gamma factors and the rests.

 * `#!wl gammaTakeResidue` - take residue of Gamma factors.